TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/dezem/_index.md

 ## Analyze and Visualize

-Create analyses and visalisations for use in production.
+Create analyses and vizualisations for use in production.

 ![deZem dashboard](dezem-dashboard.jpg)